 Some large cities, such as Paris, London, and Amsterdam, are dotted with coin-operated, telephone-booth-type WCs on street corners.
 Insert a coin, the door opens, and you have 15 minutes of toilet use accompanied by Sinatra Muzak.
 When you leave, the entire chamber disinfects itself.

-Some cities have free, low-tech public urinals (called pissoirs) that offer just enough privacy for men to find relief...sometimes with a view.
+Some cities have free, low-tech public urinals (called pissoirs) that offer just enough privacy for men to find relief…sometimes with a view.
 Munich had outdoor urinals until the 1972 Olympics and then decided to beautify the city by doing away with them.
-What about the people’s needs?
-There’s a law in Munich: Any place serving beer must admit the public (whether or not they’re customers) to use the toilets.
+What about the people's needs?
+There's a law in Munich: Any place serving beer must admit the public (whether they're customers or not) to use the toilets.

 Any place that serves food or drinks has a restroom.
 No restaurateur would label his WC so those on the street can see, but you can walk into nearly any restaurant or café, politely and confidently, and find a bathroom.
 Assume it's somewhere in the back, either upstairs or downstairs.
 It's easiest in large places that have outdoor seating — waiters will think you're a customer just making a quick trip inside.
 Some call it rude; I call it survival.
 If you feel like it, ask permission.
 Just smile, "Toilet?"
 I'm rarely turned down.
 American-type fast-food places are very common and usually have a decent and fairly accessible "public" restroom.
 Timid people buy a drink they don't want in order to use the bathroom, but that's generally unnecessary (although sometimes the secret bathroom door code is printed only on your receipt).

 Even at American chains, be prepared for bathroom culture shock.
 At a big Starbucks in Bern, Switzerland, I opened the door to find an extremely blue space.
 It took me a minute to realize that the blue lights made it impossible for junkies to find their veins.